 When someone searches for a business.
 Google Maps may show off prominent businesses based on the searcher’s location.
 This patent targets people who might use that information to attract people to unrelated websites, by faking information in business listings.
 This patent targets people trying to take advantage of the use of well-known businesses located in a specific area:

 For example, a third party hijacker (or a hijack spammer) is a third party that tries to get a particular business identified or associated with another highly prominent business such that the particular business’s listing or information is displayed prominently in a list of search result.

 We’re told that important businesses may be targeted, like well-known restaurants or hotels, and information about them such as their contact information, like a phone number, may be submitted into listing data associated with the particular business.
-This patent looks for when a hijacker attempts to insert that prominent business’s title (name) into the title or content of a submitted business’ listing, to engage in creating a fraudulent or “keyword-stuffed” listing.
+This patent looks for when a hijacker attempts to insert that prominent business’s title (name) into the title or content of a submitted business’ listing, to engage in creating a fraudulent or “keyword-stuffed” business name listing.

 A keyword-stuffed business listing shows up on a search for “courtyard 4422 y st marriott sacramento” into Google map search.